-Our team includes fellowship-trained hand, wrist, and elbow surgeons Dr. Carolyn Berg, Dr. Brent Nossaman, and Dr. David Wong as well as board-certified specialists Dr. Wendy Emerson, Dr. Steven Hardage, Dr. Bradley Lawson, Dr. Robert Marsh, and Dr. David Nonweiler.
+Our team includes board-certified specialists Dr. Wendy Emerson, Dr. Steven Hardage, Dr. Robert Marsh, Dr. David Nonweiler, and fellowship-trained surgeon William L. Shelton.
 Our doctors will always recommend an approach that will best serve that patient, considering treatments other than surgery first.
 As board-certified orthopedic surgeons, our surgical hand specialists offer a full range of procedures for all your upper extremity needs, including surgery for the hand, wrist, elbow, and shoulder.

 Take note if you have any of these symptoms related to the hand or wrist.
 If so, schedule an appointment with a hand doctor or surgeon and get the care you need.

 - Feeling tough strands of tissue under your palm

 - Lumps under the palm of your hand

 - Muscle weakness in the thumb, index, and middle finger